mami-project/pto-postgres/docs/interface-design.md

 Analysis modules are implemented as UNIX executables.
 Without flags, they read appropriate input on standard input, and write appropriate output on standard output, returning with a zero exit status if the analysis was successful, and any nonzero exit status otherwise.

-With the `-i` flag, they express interest read metadata as a JSON object on standard input, and return with exit status 0 if they are interested, 1 if not interested, and any other nonzero exit status otherwise.
+With the `--interest` flag, they express interest in files and/or observation sets based on metadata.
+They read this metadata as a JSON object on standard input, and return with exit status 0 if they are interested, 1 if not interested, and any other nonzero exit status otherwise.

 Raw analysis modules take files of a given type on standard input, and produce observations as newline-delimited JSON, with each line containing one object with the following properties: